gpranshu40/Sorting_Algo_Visualizer/README.md

 - Quick Sort
 - Merge Sort

-[Click Here!](https://kanavphull.github.io/sorting-algorithm-visualizer/) to use the visualizer on the website.
+ to use the visualizer on the website.
 ## Screenshots
 <img src="image_1.png"> <br/>
 <img src="image_2.png"> <br/>